Shankarmagar/Assignment1FromYearup/README.md

 This little program shows a lot of the features of Java

 The class Main holds the main() method

-The Fruit and Receipt are simplified record classes The Size is an enumerated type
+The Fruit and Receipt are simplified record classes

+The Size is an enumerated type

-An array or Fruit is used together with a for-each loop
+An array of Fruit is used together with a for-each loop